razasayy/101-linux-commands-ebook/ebook/en/content/106-the-chmod-command.md

   - example `u=rwx` means user can read write and execute

 - **numeric mode explained**:

+  Numeric mode is based off of a binary representation of the permissions for user, group, and others, for more information please look at this [explanation](https://www.digitalocean.com/community/tutorials/linux-permissions-basics-and-how-to-use-umask-on-a-vps#types-of-permissions) from Digital Ocean's community section
   - 4 stands for "read",
   - 2 stands for "write",
   - 1 stands for "execute", and